Skip to main content

 Solo Winter Camp with a Canvas Poncho and the Swedish M40 Mess Kit

-There’s something raw and honest about heading into the woods alone when winter has the landscape firmly in its grip.
-No group to share body heat with, no cabin waiting at the end of a trail — just you, your gear, and whatever the weather decides to throw your way.
-On this trip, I set out for a solo winter overnighter armed with two pieces of kit I wanted to put through their paces: a canvas poncho and the legendary Swedish Army Mess Kit M40.
+There is something honest about heading into the woods alone when winter has the land in a firm grip.
+No group, no warm cabin at the end of the trail, just you, your gear and whatever the weather has in store.
+On this trip I wanted to test two pieces of kit under real winter conditions: a canvas poncho as a shelter and the Swedish M40 army mess kit.

 The backpack